 - Fully adopt digital download:

-HBXL Building Software customer’s are given the option of a digital download and manual as an alternative to a physical We are starting to release new options and streamlining the process for customers to download our products.
+HBXL Building Software customer’s have the option of a digital download and manual as an alternative to a physical We are starting to release new options and streamlining the process for customers to download our products.
 HBXL Professional Services outputs are provided digitally with a levy in place for the provision of physical copies.